-The South Coast Rail project will restore commuter rail service between Boston and southeastern Massachusetts.
+The South Coast Rail project will restore commuter rail service between Boston and southeastern Massachusetts by the end of 2023.
 Taunton, Fall River and New Bedford are the only major cities within 50 miles of Boston that do not currently have commuter rail access to Boston.
 South Coast Rail will reconnect this region to jobs and generate economic development.

 South Coast Rail will be built in phases.
-Phase 1 service will:
+Phase 1 and Full Build.

 - provide a one-seat ride by extending the existing Middleborough/Lakeville commuter rail service from Boston to Taunton, Fall River and New Bedford

 - use the Middleborough Secondary (currently a freight line) to connect South Coast passengers with service on the existing Middleborough/Lakeville commuter rail line